-The prison was given an inspection in April 2019, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in October/November 2020 the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

-” Built in 1842, Pentonville in north London, is one of the country’s oldest and most famous institutions.
-A local prison holding up to 1,310 adult men, and largely unchanged structurally in nearly 180 years, Pentonville epitomises the challenges confronting ageing, inner-city prisons with transient populations, many with heightened levels of need and risk.
+HMP Pentonville is in north London and is one of the country’s oldest and most famous institutions.
+It is largely unchanged structurally in nearly 180 years and epitomises the challenges confronting ageing, inner-city prisons with transient populations with varied needs.

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Pentonville – report (PDF), Report on a scrutiny visit to HMP Pentonville by HM Chief Inspector of Prisons (27 October and 3-4 November 2020)

 - HMP Pentonville, Report on an unannounced inspection of HMP Pentonville (1 – 12 April 2019)

 - HMP Pentonville, Report on an announced inspection of HMP Pentonville (9-13 January 2017)

 - HMP Pentonville (PDF, 1.36 MB), Unannounced inspection of HMP Pentonville (2 – 13 February 2015)

 - HMP Pentonville, Unannounced inspection of HMP Pentonville (27 August–6 September 2013)